TimFins/Software-Projekt/README.md

 # Evaluator Microservice for Binary Search Trees and Red-Black Trees

-The goal of this project is to build a Python microservice, which provided detailed feedback to students solving binary search tree and red-black tree exercises.
+The goal of this project is to build a Python microservice, which provides detailed feedback to students solving binary search tree and red-black tree exercises.
-Each task such as inserting values in a binary search tree or deleting values in a red-black tree implements a HTTP route.
+Each task such as inserting values in a binary search tree or deleting values in a red-black tree implements an HTTP route.
 A JSON request contains all the information about the task as well as the student's submission.
 The task is to grade the submission, provide detailed feedback and send it back as a JSON response.

 ## Setup